FIWARE/tutorials.Linked-Data/README.md

 ### Types of data space

 When joining a data space, a participant must abide by the rules that govern that data space.
 One of the first decisions a common data space must make is to defined the nature of the data space itself.
 There are three primary approaches to this, which can broadly be defined as follows:

-- An **Integrated** data space requires that every participant uses exactly the same payloads and infrastructure - _e.g.
-"Use Scorpio 4.1.15 only"_ .
+-  An **Integrated** data space requires that every participant uses exactly the same payloads and infrastructure - for example _"Use Scorpio 4.1.15 only"_ .
 This could be a requirement for a lottery ticketing system where every terminal sends ticket data in the same format.
-- A **unified** data space defines a common data format, but allows for the underlying infrastructure to differ between participants - _e.g.
-"Use NGSI-LD only for all payloads"_
+-  A **unified** data space defines a common data format, but allows for the underlying infrastructure to differ between participants - for example _"Use NGSI-LD only for all payloads"_
-- A **federated** data space is even looser and defines a common meta structure so each participants has more flexibility regarding it underlying technologies  - _e.g.
-"All payloads must be translatable as GeoJSON"_ for a combined GIS, NGSI-LD data space.
+-  A **federated** data space is even looser and defines a common meta structure so each participants has more flexibility regarding it underlying technologies for example "All payloads must be translatable as GeoJSON"_ for a combined GIS, NGSI-LD data space.

-Using this terminology, in this example we are creating a **unified** data space in this example, since participants are using NGSI-LD for data exchange, but their underlying systems are different.
+Using this terminology, in this example we are creating a **unified** data space in this example, since participants are using NGSI-LD in common for data exchange, but their underlying systems are different.

 # Prerequisites